VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 ## Running

-Install the tool via NuGet then run `diffenginetray` to start the app.
+Install the tool via `dotnet tool` then run `diffenginetray` to start the app.

 ## UI